 Warning/ Announcement is in force at 6am All morning classes commencing before 1:30pm will be cancelled.
 (Example: a 3-hour class running from 1pm to 3:50pm will be cancelled) Warning/ Announcement is in force at 10:30am All afternoon classes commencing at any time from 1:30pm and before 6pm will be cancelled.
-(Example: a 3-hour class running from 5:30pm to 8:20pm will be cancelled) Warning/ Announcement is in force at 3pm All evening classes commencing at or after 6pm will be cancelled.
+(Example: a 3-hour class running from 5:30pm to 8:20pm will be cancelled)

+Warning/ All evening classes commencing at or Announcement is in after 6pm will be cancelled. force at 3pm